Battle of Tachiao

-At first light on March 18, about 200 Japanese reconnaissance troops from the 143rd Regiment of the 55th Division advanced right up to the bridge on motorbikes.
-Reaching the outposts they were ambushed by the Chinese troops hiding along the sides of the road.
+At first light on March 18, the 55th Division's commander, Tadashi Hanaya, sent about 200 Japanese reconnaissance troops from the division's 143rd Regiment to advance right up to the bridge on motorbikes.
+Upon reaching the outposts, they were ambushed by the Chinese troops hiding along the sides of the road.
 Chinese armoured cars joined the attack and after three hours of fighting the Japanese fell back, leaving some 30 dead behind together with some twenty rifles, two light machine guns and some 19 motorbikes.
 After night fell, the Japanese continued their attacks with small units, and the Chinese covering force fell back toward their line at Oktwin.
 Following up the next day, Pyu fell to the Japanese on the 19th.